lucharo/flags-whatsapp/README.md

 Send `start` on WhatsApp to begin the game.
 You'll receive a menu to choose either "Guess the Flag" or "Guess the Capital".
 During the game you can reply with `explain` to get a short description of the current flag.

-The shared game logic lives in `src/game.py` and is used by both the Flask app and the Cloudflare Worker to avoid code duplication.
+The project uses a clean architecture with separation of concerns:

+- `src/game.py` contains the core game logic
+- `src/twilio_api.py` handles all Twilio API interactions
+- `src/app.py` provides the Flask web server and webhook endpoint

+This modular design makes the code more maintainable, testable, and easier to understand.

 ## Deploying to Cloudflare Workers